What is nodular vasculitis?

 What is the differential diagnosis of nodular vasculitis?

 Painful lumps are usually due to a form of panniculitis and/or vasculitis.

 Nodular lesions of the legs with a vascular basis include:

 - Nodular erythrocyanosis

 - Polyarteritis nodosa.

 There is no specific treatment for nodular vasculitis, but the following measures may be helpful.

 - Supportive bandages and compression hosiery

 - Keeping warm

-Medications that have been reported to be helpful include:
+Medications that have been reported to be helpful for nodular vasculitis include: